virt-p2v - Convert a physical machine to use KVM

 p2v.sudo to tell virt-p2v to use sudo(8) to gain root privileges on the conversion server after logging in as a non-root user (default: do not use sudo).

 The name of the guest that is created.
 The default is to try to derive a name from the physical machine’s hostname (if possible) else use a randomly generated name.

 The number of virtual CPUs to give to the guest.
 The default is to use the same as the number of physical CPUs.

 The size of the guest memory.
-You must specify the unit as either megabytes or gigabytes by using (eg)
+You must specify the unit such as megabytes or gigabytes by using for example

 The default is to use the same amount of RAM as on the physical machine.

 The vCPU vendor, eg. "Intel" or "AMD".
 The default is to use the same CPU vendor as the physical machine.